bagaturchess/Bagatur/Sources/LearningImpl/readme.md

 # Overview

 The LearningImpl project is using Neuroph Java framework in order to apply supervised machine learning and tune Bagatur's evaluation function.
+If you want to run the supervised learning main class first you have to generate training chess positions with evaluations using the UCITracker project, which saves these positions in a file.
+For that purpose you need a strong chess engine like Stockfish, Komodo, Houdini or other.
+Than the UCITracker is used to run self play games of that engine and track down the positions played and their evaluations so the supervised learning can take place.